 - Vicky Bailey, 30 years of experience in corporate and government positions in the energy sector.

 - David Victor, professor of international relations at the University of California, San Diego.

 - Lisa Friedman, reporter on the climate desk at the The New York Times.

-- Coral Davenport, who covers energy and environmental policy for The New York Times from the Washington bureau.
+- Coral Davenport, who covers energy and environmental policy for The New York Times from Washington.